whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/sphinx-open-source-search-server.md

 To support MacOS, `.dylib` extension (in addition to `.so`) is also tried.

-## Main concepts
+## Main Concepts

 Alas, many projects tend to reinvent their own dictionary, and Sphinx is no exception.
 Sometimes that probably creates confusion for no apparent reason.
-For one, what SQL guys call “tables” (or even “relations” if they are old enough to remember Edgar Codd), and MongoDB guys call “collections”, we the text search guys tend to call “indexes”, and not really out of mischief and malice either, but just because for us, those things _are_ primarily FT (full-text) indexes.
+For one, what SQL guys call “tables” (or even “relations” if they are old enough to remember Edgar Codd), and MongoDB guys call “collections”, we the text search guys tend to call “indexes”, and not really out of mischief and malice either, but just because for us, those things *are* primarily FT (full-text) indexes.
 Thankfully, most of the concepts are close enough, so our personal little Sphinx dictionary is tiny.
 Let’s see.

 Short cheat sheet!